-· Staff and the ORFA Board of Director's engaged in a Strategic Planning Exercise to help guide the organization through the next 3 years.
-As part of this process, our mission, values, beliefs, core-business and goals statements were all re-affirmed.
+- Staff and the ORFA Board of Directors continue to work through the 2nd year of a Strategic Plan which guides the organization.

-· In order to address deliverables in the new strategic plan and give focus to the area of research and development, a new contract position as Co-ordinator of Training and Development was added to our staff compliment.
+This plan affirms our mission, values, beliefs, core-business and set our goals statements. - In order to fulfil our new strategic plan and continue research and development of our training programs, our staff have researched and designed a new "On-line" training course "SIRO" Safe Ice Resurfacer Operator which was launched in October 2016 to rave reviews from our members.

-· There was continued registration success at the Annual Professional Development Program in Guelph and regional training opportunities throughout the province.
-A new Advanced Recreation Facilities Management course was launched to a sold-out class at the University of Guelph.
-Rob reported, that this is the first of two courses designed to achieve the new "Certified Recreation Facilities Professional" designation.
+· Another successful year for the Annual Professional Development Program in Guelph and Regional training opportunities.
+The ORFA launched the 2nd module of our new Advanced Recreation Facilities Management course to a sold out class at Guelph.

+This is the 2nd module of courses designed to achieve the new "Certified Recreation Facilities Professional" designation.

-· The various Technical Advisory Committees worked behind the scenes to share industry feedback and enhance our current training programs and best practices.
+• The continued participation of our various Technical Advisory Committees which continue to enhance our training programs and best practices that reflect the needs of our members.

-• The "rebranding" of the ORFA was extremely well received by members and stakeholders.
-Rob took this opportunity to recognize the ORFA staff who worked tirelessly behind the scenes to make this a reality.
+• A new "long term lease" for ORFA.
+At this point, Rob recognized the ORFA staff who worked tirelessly behind the scenes to make this a reality.
+Our head office will remain in Toronto for the next ten years.